Tremus/awesome-audio-plugin-framework/README.md

 Small libraries usually follow the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well), making them more maintainable, replaceable, and flexible in how they are used.
 Frameworks, by definition, break this philosophy.

-This lists aims to support Windows, MacOS, and usually Linux. iOS, Android and Emscripten are not actively supported (open to any PRs!).
+This lists aims to support Windows, MacOS, and usually Linux. iOS, Android and Emscripten are not actively supported.

 ## Licensing

-Dual & multi licensing schemes usually default to a kind of GPL and offer a conditional alternative.
-Sometimes it requiring a fee, sometimes it's due to a dependancy, which may be replaceable.
+Any license labelled Dual or Multi usually defaults to a kind of GPL but with a conditional alternative.
+Sometimes it requires a fee, sometimes it's due to a dependancy, which may be replaceable.
 Visit their repos and websites to learn about exact conditions.

 ## C